Wondering how to sell photos as NFT?

 First of all, you should know that when a collector buys an NFT, it doesn’t mean that they are the complete owner of the artwork – all the conditions are stipulated in the smart contract.

-At this moment in time, the collector only has the ownership of the digital asset – not the copyright.
+At this moment in time, the collector only has ownership of the digital asset – not the copyright.

-To give you an idea, if someone buys a piece from my collection on OpenSea, the collector who purchases one of my images will be the owner of that piece of art only and not the original works, which remains mine.
+To give you an idea, if someone buys a piece from my collection on OpenSea, the collector who purchases one of my images will be the owner of that piece of art only and not the original works, which remain mine.

 To learn more about ownership and copyrights, see this related article: NFT Photography For Beginners – How To Get Started In 2022